Yonaim/Material-Dependent-Surface-State-Engine/README.md

-# Material-Dependent Surface State Dynamics Engine
+# Material-Dependent Surface State Engine

 A Vulkan-based engine for material-dependent surface state dynamics, developed as a 9-credit individual project at Konkuk University under the supervision of Prof. Hyungseok Kim.